Heel Height: The Deciding Factor 10-13-05 (with 2018 edits) Pete Ramey

 When horses are in motion, it is important that they impact with the feet flat with the ground at the walk.
 At faster gaits, including a fast, animated walk, they should land distinctly on their heels.
 Almost every energy dissipating feature of the foot requires this use of the back of the foot to function properly.

-The primary energy dissipaters – the frogs, digital cushions, lateral cartilages, the bars and the cushioned design of the solar corium are pretty-much out of function if the horse is carrying its weight on the toes.
+The horses' primary energy dissipaters – the frogs, digital cushions, lateral cartilages, the bars and the cushioned design of the solar corium are pretty-much out of function if the horse is carrying its weight on the toes.

 Toe-first impacts are not always the bad guy, though.
-Horses use them to negotiate slick terrain and to go uphill.
+Horses use them to negotiate slick terrain, to accelerate, and to go uphill.
 The big problems seem to occur – navicular damage, tendon damage, ligament damage, lamellar separation, P3 remodeling, solar corium damage, joint problems, the list goes on – when toe-first is the predominant or only way the horse moves.
 In addition to these local problems with toe-first impact, this compensative movement pattern wreaks havoc with the entire locomotion system of the horse, often causing a wide range of issues from teeth to tail.

 Domestic horses tend not to get enough movement and heel-first impact to develop the lateral cartilages, the digital cushions and frogs into the strong, shock absorbing tissues they would have become if the horse was running wild.
 This soft tissue is supposed to make up around 60% of the total mass of the hoof capsule if fully developed (Robert Bowker, VMD).
 Instead, in many domestic horses, this tissue is a fraction of the mass and density it would be in a healthy state because the caudal foot has not done enough work required to achieve healthy development.
 The soft terrain that our foals are raised in, little reason to move more than a mile or so per day, plus traditions of failing to routinely trim foal hooves each contribute to this common lack of internal foot development we see in domestic horses.
 Failure to trim is the easiest of these pitfalls to avoid.
 It doesn’t seem to matter how much a horse moves – if the frog is lifted off the ground by excess wall growth, the caudal foot will become atrophied and over-sensitive.